AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 <br>
 <br>
 **1. Which Countries have won the highest Number of Medals?**
-  - **1.1.** This can provide a clear idea of countries' rankings based on their Medal winnings in various sports.
+  - **1.1.** This can provide a clear idea of countries' ranking based on their Medal winnings in various sports.
   - **1.2.** This can demonstrate which countries excel in sports.

 To answer these questions, I created a method to rank countries by their medals.
 If two countries have the same number of medals, we need a way to decide which one is better than the other.
 We can’t rank them by numbers alone, because medals have different types: **Bronze**, **Silver**, and **Gold**.
 For example, a country with **10 Gold medals** is higher than a country with **10 Bronze medals**, though they have the same total number of medals.

-## Medal Points Explained :
+## Medal Points Explanation

 I ranked countries by their medals in different sports using the Medal Points Method.
 Each medal point is worth one set of medals, which has one gold 🥇, one silver 🥈, and one bronze 🥉 medal.
 A set of medals is worth 6 points.
 The points are calculated based on the values below.